jundalisay/superb/content/en/research/sarkar/idea/chapter-01c.md

 1. A divisive force (centrifugal)

-This has tries to split up the object into thousands*
+This tries to split up the object into thousands*

 > *Superphysics note: This leads to entropy in Physics.
 This manifests as a quasar